hav4ik/hav4ik.github.io/articles/_posts/2020-12-11-deep-metric-learning-survey.md

 The success of [SphereFace](#sphereface) resulted in an avalanche of new methods that are based on the idea of employing angular distance with angular margin.

-For many who just explored a small part of Metric Learning, it might be confusing why angular distance approaches performs so much better than the direct ones.
-I want to emphasise that there's nothing special in angular distance itself.
-The reason why these methods works is because projecting the features onto a hypersphere was an easy way to achieve good intra- and inter- class variation.

 <a name="cosface"></a>